secure-systems-lab/code-style-guidelines/c_coding_style.md

 The limit on the length of lines is 80 columns and this is a strongly preferred limit.

-Statements longer than 80 columns will be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide information.
-Descendants are always substantially shorter than the parent and are placed substantially to the right.
+Statements longer than 80 columns should be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide information.
+If this happens to be the case, descendants should always be substantially shorter than the parent and should be placed substantially to the right.
 The same applies to function headers with a long argument list.
-However, never break user-visible strings such as printk messages, because that breaks the ability to grep for them.
+However, never break user-visible strings such as `puts()` or `printf()` messages, because that breaks the ability to grep for them.

+<a name="braces-and-spaces"/></a>
 # 3\) Placing Braces and Spaces

 The other issue that always comes up in C styling is the placement of